Scope of the Travel Rule

 Token issuers not subject to registration that issue tokens in their own name and not on a professional basis; if an investor buys tokens with a total amount exceeding CHF1000, irrespective of whether the purchase is made in one or several transactions

 TT Token depositaries

 Token exchange service providers

-TT agent if they provide or distribute TT services for the aforementioned TT service providers
+TT agents, if they provide or distribute TT services for the aforementioned TT service providers.

 To be noted, if traders in goods are paid for an amount equal to or superior to CHF 10 000 in virtual currencies, they are also subject to due diligence obligations.